jwpark97114/cse15l-lab-reports/report.md

 It was interesting how I was able to know all the addresses of the students while I have no permission to do anything with it.

-Wouldn't it be possible to not show things that I have access to?
+Wouldn't it be possible to not show things that I don't have access to?